ansgohar/Blockchain-HyperledgerFabric-Course/README.md

 # Blockchain Fabric Course
-This reo contains the installation guide and course sample codes for the Blockchain Hyper ledger Fabric Course
+This Repo contains the needed scripts and code for the Blockchain course.
+It's contains installation guide and course sample codes.